anshulmalviya1/DIP-Assignments/Assignment4/Readme.md

-Task--> read a color image and display its reddish,greenisg and bluish image.  <br />
+Task--> read a color image and display its reddish, greenisg and bluish image.  <br />

 **Input Image :**
 ![](img.jpg)